joao-frohlich/cpython/Doc/library/threading.rst

       has not expired.
-The return value represents the reason that this blocking method returned; ``True`` if returning because the internal flag is set to true, or ``False`` if a timeout is given and the internal flag did not become true within the given wait time.
+The return value represents the reason that this blocking method returned; ``True`` if returning because the internal flag is set to true, or ``False`` if a timeout is given and the the internal flag did not become true within the given wait time.

-      When the timeout argument is present and not ``None``, it should be a floating-point number specifying a timeout for the operation in seconds, or fractions thereof.
+      When the timeout argument is present and not ``None``, it should be a floating point number specifying a timeout for the operation in seconds, or fractions thereof.

       .. versionchanged:: 3.1